Tight Glycemic Control Versus Standard Care After Pediatric Cardiac Surgery

 Since Van den Bergh and colleagues demonstrated improved outcomes in adult ICU patients with intensive insulin therapy (N Engl J Med, 2001), there has been significant interest in investigating this approach in additional patient populations.
 Infants and children undergoing surgery for congenital heart disease have a high rate of postoperative hyperglycemia.
 This is the first study to prospectively investigate the role of tight glycemic control specifically in a large population of patients following surgery for congenital heart disease.
 This study used a realistic blood glucose management plan revolving around a sophisticated insulin algorithm administered by the bedside nurse.
 The incidence of serious hypoglycemia was lower than previously reported studies in children, and may have been related to continuous blood glucose monitoring.
 No improvement in morbidity or mortality was seen in the patients receiving tight control of blood glucose levels.
 In a field where prospective data with large patient numbers are often lacking, this study again demonstrates that prospective trials in congenital heart disease are feasible and can help to answer important clinical questions.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, Interventions and Structural Heart Disease

 Keywords: Hyperglycemia, Pneumonia, Heart Defects, Congenital, Morbidity, Respiration, Artificial, Hypoglycemia, Length of Stay, Heart Diseases, Child, Uterine Cervical Dysplasia, Blood Glucose, Intensive Care Units, Pediatric, Hypoglycemic Agents, Cardiopulmonary Bypass, Cardiac Surgical Procedures, Diabetes Mellitus